ResonanceGroup/VOX-UI/cline_docs/productContext.md

 - Accessibility considerations

 ## User Experience Goals
-1. Intuitive navigation
+1. Intuitive voice control over Roo Code operations
-2. Clear visual feedback
+2. Clear visual feedback on Roo Code status and MCP connections
 3. Seamless theme switching
-4. Easy configuration
+4. Easy configuration of MCP servers
 5. Mobile-friendly interface
 6. Accessible to all users

 ## Integration Points
-- Python backend for audio processing and routing
+- Model Context Protocol (MCP) for communication with external tools/servers (primarily Roo Code)
-- WebSocket connections for real-time audio streaming
+- WebSocket connections (potentially for local backend relay or direct MCP communication if applicable)
-- UltraVOX for speech-to-text and response generation
-- Kokoro TTS for text-to-speech conversion
-- Local storage for settings
+- Local storage for settings (theme, MCP config path)
 - System theme detection

-## Current Focus
+## Current Focus (Project Pivot - April 2025)
-- Implementing Python backend with WebSocket support
-- Integrating UltraVox SDK for voice processing
-- Setting up Kokoro TTS for audio generation
-- Creating bidirectional audio streaming
-- Handling connection management and error cases
+The project has pivoted to focus on integrating VOX UI with the Roo Code VSCode extension using MCP.
+The previous plan involving a dedicated Python backend with UltraVox/Kokoro on RunPod is deferred.
+The current focus is on implementing the UI and necessary connections for MCP-based control of Roo Code.

+**Current Development Phase:** Phase 1 - MCP Server Page UI
+- Design and implement the user interface for managing MCP server configurations within VOX UI, mirroring the Roo Code MCP settings screen.
+- Focus on HTML structure and CSS styling first.